writethedocs/www/docs/guide/writing/xml.rst

 What is XML?
 ============

-Similar to reStructuredText, Markdown, and HTML, XML is a markup language.
-Unlike other markup languages, it is not predefined and you must define your own tags and attributes.
-It's different from other markup languages in that instead of being used to present content on a page, it distributes that page's data over the Internet.
+XML is a meta markup language developed for the Internet.
+It is derived from SGML (Standard Generalized Markup Language), the mother of all markup languages.
+XML was designed to store and transport data.
+Unlike HTML that defines how data looks, XML defines what data is.
+Users can use XML "as is" or adapt it to their needs by defining new tags or building blocks.

-XML defines a set of rules to encode data in a format that is both human-readable and understandable to computers.
+XML defines a set of rules to encode data in a format that is both human and machine readable.
+That is why XML syntax is used in Microsoft Office, Apple iWork, LibreOffice, RSS, SVG, and many other tools.

-With XML, you can define your own unique tags and attributes.
-HTML, for example, is more rigid in that all of its tags are predefined.
-Many document formats use XML syntax, including Microsoft Office, Apple iWork, LibreOffice, RSS, and the SVG vector graphic format.

 Why Use XML?
 ============